TKafoe/TKafoe/README.md

   🕹️ Cat Invaders 2
 </h3>

-A fun and simple intuitive survival type video game.
+A fun and simple, intuitive survival-type video game.
 This game was built in JavaScript using P5 for JavaScript as the rendering engine.
 I ported this game to mobile using
 Cordova to add mobile input, but it is also live on my Github.io page [here](https://tkafoe.github.io/CatInvaders2).

 <h3>
   🔍 Sorting visualizer
 </h3>

 A small animation that visualizes how the Insertion sort and Merge sort algorithms work.
-It is drawn using P5 for JavaScript and NodeJS.
-You can see it on my Github IO page [here](https://tkafoe.github.io/SortingVisualiser).
+It uses P5 for JavaScript as a rendering engine, and you can see it on my Github IO page [here](https://tkafoe.github.io/SortingVisualiser).